 Our liquidity and capital requirements are affected primarily by our results of operations, capital expenditures, debt service requirements, tax payments, working capital needs and various regulatory actions.
-Our principal anticipated cash requirements during 2014 include capital expenditures of approximately \$781 million, scheduled principal payments on transition and system restoration bonds of \$354 million and March 2014 payments aggregating \$101 million in connection with the purchase and redemption of pollution control bonds.
+Our principal anticipated cash requirements during 2015 include capital expenditures of approximately \$913 million and scheduled principal payments on transition and system restoration bonds of \$372 million.

-We expect that anticipated 2014 cash needs will be met with borrowings under our credit facility, proceeds from the issuance of general mortgage bonds, anticipated cash flows from operations and intercompany borrowings.
+We expect that anticipated 2015 cash needs will be met with borrowings under our credit facility, proceeds from the issuance of general mortgage bonds, anticipated cash flows from operations, a tax refund relating to 2014 bonus depreciation and intercompany borrowings.
 Cash needs or discretionary financing or refinancing may result in the issuance of debt securities in the capital markets or the arrangement of additional credit facilities.
 Issuances of debt in the capital markets and additional credit facilities may not, however, be available to us on acceptable terms.

-The following table sets forth our capital expenditures for 2013 and estimates of our capital expenditures for 2014 through 2018 (in millions):
+The following table sets forth our capital expenditures for 2014 and estimates of our capital expenditures for 2015 through 2019 (in millions):